 As an employer we know that to get the best, we have to give the best.
 That is why our Graduate Programme is committed to giving each graduate a variety of experience within our organisation and structured on the job training.
-Boston Scientific’s (Cork) Rotational graduate program is the perfect opportunity for an ambitious person to gain exceptional experience in a large manufacturing multinational that will highly benefit their future career and complement his/her studies.
+Boston Scientific’s (Clonmel) Rotational graduate program is the perfect opportunity for an ambitious person to gain exceptional experience in a large manufacturing multinational that will highly benefit their future career and complement his/her studies.

 Caoimhe Murphy (Rotational Graduate)

 I moved to Cork from Limerick and started the rotational programme in September 2019.
 I had just completed a degree in Biomedical Engineering in the University of Limerick.

 Starting off in the quality function helped me gain knowledge of Boston Scientific's quality management system, which is the foundation for medical device production.
 You quickly get to grips first-hand the importance of putting the patient first when making daily decisions.
 I gained experience in problem solving structures, day to day running of the business and vastly improved on my presentation skills.
 By the end of my first rotation I held the responsibility of QE in CRE.

 I am now nearly half-way through my manufacturing graduate rotation.
 Here we focus on yield improvement, cost savings and efficiency projects, while promoting quality to the fore.
 It's therefore an advantage to have quality experience as an ME, especially when bringing in new changes to a manufacturing line as you have a better understanding of the impact your change may have.
 I got the opportunity to take on a large project early on in my rotation.
 Here I gained experience in lean manufacturing, finish good design improvements, project implementation and time management.